This article was originally published on Feb. 3, 2017, and was updated on April 7, 2020.

 Step 3: Find the right theme for a local food delivery website

 Now you need to find a WordPress theme that’s going to help you get the most orders for local food delivery.
 Doing a quick Google search will give you an idea of how many places there are to find WordPress themes.
-Some of the best include ThemeForest, Elegant Themes, StudioPress and WooThemes.

 Design-wise, use a theme that is easy to navigate, incorporates bold call-to-action buttons for ordering, and has plenty of space for large imagery.